 Have pre- and post-dinner drinks at the Living Room, and set the mood by lining up playlists on the house iPod.

 Kanopi House disdains set timings, so you can eat and drink whenever suits you (within reason).
-The restaurant closes around ten each night, or until the last guest leaves.
+The restaurant opens at 7am and closes at 9pm.
+Reservations for dinner are required.

 None, however breakfast lunch or dinner can be be served in your room if ordered with 24-hour notice.

-Norman Manley airport in Kingston, served by Caribbean Airlines (www.caribbean-airlines.com), is the nearest airport, two hours’ drive away.
-Alternatively, for US$1695 four people can share a helicopter flight (with restricted baggage).
+Norman Manley airport in Kingston, served by Caribbean Airlines (www.caribbean-airlines.com), is the nearest airport, two hour and a half hours drive away.
+Alternatively, for US$1695 four people can share a 30-minute helicopter flight and 15-minute drive (with restricted baggage).

 Kanopi House is hidden away, with a semi-secret location.
 It’s easier to let the hotel’s transfer company, Paradise Tours, pick you up and drop you off – they will also ferry you from A to B while you’re on the island.
 If you want to be independent, there is plenty of parking space.
 Port Antonio is the nearest town, a 10-minute drive away.